• Skip to primary navigation

 Replace ghee with oil to make vegan jeera chawal.

-Correct rice to water ratio is very important to get perfectly fluffy rice.
+The correct rice-to-water ratio is very important to get perfectly fluffy rice.

 When cooking the rice in a pot over the stovetop, the general rule is 1:2 which is 1 part rice and 2 parts water.

-But when cooking it in an Instant pot, this ratio changes as the instant pot doesn’t allow steam to escape out and hence less amount of water is needed to cook the same amount of rice.
+But when cooking it in an Instant Pot, this ratio changes as the instant pot doesn’t allow steam to escape out and hence less amount of water is needed to cook the same amount of rice.
 I use a 1:1-¼ ratio for instant pot rice and it turns out perfect.

 Soaking the rice for 20 to 30 minutes gives you separate and fluffy grains.
 So although it is not a hard-and-fast rule, it is advisable.